AnantharamanLab/vClassifier/README.md

 # Introduction
 Leveraging reference trees and nucleotide identity metrics, we developed the vClassifier toolkit.
 This tool streamlines and standardizes the taxonomic categorization of prokaryotic viral genomes.
 Benchmark comparisons revealed that vClassifier matches or surpasses other available tools in terms of precision and classification success rates.
 Accurate assignments at the subfamily, genus, and species levels will significantly enhance taxonomic resolution.

-Please note that this is an ALPHA version of the program, which means this collection of scripts possiblely contains many bugs and is still under development.
+Please note that this is an ALPHA version of the program, which means this collection of scripts possiblely contains bugs and is still under development.

 # Preinstallation
 wget https://repo.anaconda.com/miniconda/Miniconda3-py312_24.7.1-0-Linux-x86_64.sh